privacyguides/privacyguides.org/docs/email.en.md

 **Minimum to Qualify:**

 - Encrypts account data at rest.
-- Integrated webmail encryption provides convenience to users who want improve on having no [E2EE](https://en.wikipedia.org/wiki/End-to-end_encryption) encryption.
+- Integrated webmail encryption provides convenience to users who want improve on having no E2EE.

 **Best Case:**